Boris III of Bulgaria: Early reign

+Boris visited the United Kingdom in 1927 and 1932, staying with his childhood friend Nadejda Stancioff at her home in Blair Drummond, Doune, Stirling, Scotland.
+During another visit to the United Kingdom in 1937, Boris made international news for taking the throttle of a London Midland Scotland Railway Coronation Class steam locomotive.

 Marriage and issue

-Boris married Giovanna of Italy, daughter of Victor Emmanuel III of Italy, in a Catholic ceremony – not a Mass – at the Basilica of Saint Francis of Assisi in Assisi, Italy, on 25 October 1930.
-Benito Mussolini registered the marriage at the town hall immediately after the religious service.
+Boris married Giovanna of Savoy, daughter of Victor Emmanuel III of Italy, and as he remained Orthodox, it was a Catholic nuptial ceremony outside of Mass.
+It was held at the Basilica of Saint Francis of Assisi in Assisi, Italy, on 25 October 1930.
+Benito Mussolini registered the marriage at the town hall immediately after the liturgy.

-Their marriage produced two children: a daughter, Maria Louisa, on 13 January 1932, and a son and heir to the throne, Simeon, on 16 June 1937.
+Their marriage produced two children: a daughter, Maria Louisa, on 13 January 1933, later head of the House of Saxe-Coburg and Gotha-Koháry, and a son and heir to the throne, Simeon, on 16 June 1937, who was the last Tsar of Bulgaria as Simeon II (1943-1946).